-We place our cash primarily in commercial checking accounts with various financial institutions.
-As of September 30, 2023, approximately \$1.0 million of our cash and \$6.2 million or our cash equivalents is held in a single financial institution, SVB, as required by the covenants of the Debt Agreement (Note 7 - Convertible Debt).
+We place our cash in a custodial account and in commercial checking and sweep accounts with various financial institutions.

+As of March 31, 2024, approximately \$55.9 million in cash equivalents is held in a custodial account with U.S. Bank, for which SVB Asset Management is the advisor; and approximately \$1.0 million of our cash and \$8.5 million of our cash equivalents is held in a single financial institution, SVB, as required by the covenants of the Debt Agreement (Note 7 - Convertible Debt).

 Our commercial bank balances exceed federal insurance limits.
-We have not experienced any losses in our cash and cash equivalents for the nine months ended September 30, 2023 and 2022.
+We have not experienced any losses in our cash and cash equivalents for the three months ended March 31, 2024 and 2023.

-Fair Value of Long-Term Debt
+Fair Value of Debt